Dimensional Memorandum

 Thus, our entire system of timekeeping is motion-based—it is not an inherent property of reality but a measurement of planetary movement.

-4.2 Time is Not a Force—It is a Human Interpretation of Motion
+Key Insight: Time is a Human Interpretation of Motion

 We often talk about “time flowing”, but in reality, we are just observing change over cycles of movement.